shuxg2017/mnist-bayesian-classifiers/README.md

 <br>
 Gaussian naive BC learns the means and variances from the dataset.
 <br>
-Gaussian BC Version 2 learns the means and covariance matrix.
+Gaussian BC learns the means and covariance matrix.
 <br>
 Binomial naive BC learns the frequencies of 1s and 0s.
 <br>